Skip to main content

 Please, do not load test the ConfigCat production infrastructure without our consent.

-1. You can check the response times manually by navigating to https://cdn.configcat.com/ping.txt and opening your browser's network tab.
+1. You can check response times manually by navigating to https://cdn.configcat.com/ping.txt and opening your browser's network tab.

 3. You might need to whitelist the following addresses in your firewall: cdn.configcat.com, cdn-eu.configcat.com, cdn-global.configcat.com.